Ismailco/GoalGenius-website/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+The AGPL license ensures that any modifications to the code must be made available to the community, promoting open collaboration and transparency.

+## 🔗 Related Projects

+- [GoalGenius App](https://github.com/ismailco/goalgenius-app) - The main application repository
+- [GoalGenius Mobile](https://github.com/ismailco/goalgenius-mobile) - Mobile app repository (Coming Soon)

 ## 🙏 Acknowledgments